-Time constraints on helicopter flights would be required for safety reasons and would include flying during daylight hours and avoiding flying during bad weather.
+Time constraints on helicopter flights for installation and maintenance would be required for safety reasons and would include flying during daylight hours and avoiding flying during bad weather.
 Installation work, including helicopter flights, would be limited to September and October.
 Flights would begin after Labor Day to minimize impacts on visitors and to minimize impacts on nesting northern spotted owls and marbled murrelets.
 Installations would be completed before November to avoid winter conditions.